Aetherinox/mobaxterm-utility-py/CONTRIBUTING.md

 <br />

 ##### Line Length
-Keep the maximum character count to 100 per line.
+Keep the maximum character count to `100 characters per line`.
 If you are revising old code which doesn't follow this guideline; please rewrite it to conform.

 <br />